avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 This results in the following plot:

+.. _fig-aimec-domain-transfo:

 .. figure:: _static/avaAlr0_DomainTransformation.png
+    :width: 90%

     Alr avalanche coordinate transformation and peak pressure field reprojetion.

-.. _analyze-results:

 Analyze results
 ~~~~~~~~~~~~~~~~~~~

-Calculates the different indicators described in the :ref:`Theory` section for a given threshold.
+Calculates the different indicators described in the :ref:`moduleAna3AIMEC:Theory` section for a given threshold.
 The threshold
 can be based on pressure, flow depth, ... (this needs to be specified in the configuration file).
 Returns a ``resAnalysis`` dictionary with the analysis results (see :py:func:`ana3AIMEC.ana3AIMEC.postProcessAIMEC` for more details).